-- 4.4.1 Provide clear and transparent methods for communication and engagement to proposed changes to PRPA Land Use Plan. - 4.4.2 Provide clear and transparent methods for communication and engagement related to projects and development where appropriate. - 4.4.3 Develop policies and procedures related to identifying and quantifying impacts of port development on community values, such as heritage and culture, with the objective of avoiding, mitigating, or compensating for negative impacts from port development.
+- 4.4.1 Provide clear and transparent methods for communication and engagement to proposed changes to PRPA Land Use Plan. - 4.4.2 Provide clear and transparent methods for communication and engagement related to projects and development where appropriate.

 Objective 4.5.
 Continue to invest in surrounding communities through the Community Investment Fund as a means to share port-related prosperity with local residents.